walsonbmboe/audit-automation-and-anomaly-architecture/README.md

 This project is for personal and educational use by Walson, a certified AWS Solutions Architect.

 ## 📬 Contact
-Built by Walson – aspiring Cloud Architect http://www.linkedin.com/in/mboewalsonbaiye
+Built by Walson – aspiring ML/AI Engineer http://www.linkedin.com/in/mboewalsonbaiye